Marvellordz/50-Days-of-Code/README.md

 # Day 13 String Matcher

 This is a python program to check for how simailar two sentences (words, or phrases) are.
 It returns a value indicating the percentage of similarities.

+# Day 14: Words censorer
+This program censors words (sentences) for profane words and censor them.
+To get this working, you need to install the following package:
+***pip install better_profanity***